A Guide To Victoria, Canada: Things To Do In The BC Capital

 If you want a great viewpoint for some photos, head to a spot called Moss Rock.
 I would have never known about it but my guide from The Pedaler took me there for some photos.
 You can see me standing on Moss Rock above and here are some photos of the view:

 I haven’t experienced much of Oak Bay but the drive along Beach Road is scenic.
 I have stayed at the Oak Bay Beach Hotel and that was amazing but I’m definitely keen to explore more.
-Their little town centre is super quaint and it looks like there aren’t any big box businesses there.
+Their little town center is super quaint and it looks like there aren’t any big box businesses there.
 Love that!

 As I was driving along Beach Drive to get to the Oak Bay Beach Hotel, I spotted these chairs.
 When I was leaving Victoria, I couldn’t help but stop and take photos and chill out for a minute.